necrose99/frabjous/README.md

 **DISCLAIMER:** As I don't have the resources, nor the time to make stable ebuilds in the same way Gentoo developers do, all ebuilds are permanently kept in the _testing¹_ branch.
-As such, you should probably consider it to be _unsafe_ and treat it as such.
+Thus, you should probably consider it to be _unsafe_ and treat it as such.
 Nevertheless, I try my best to follow Gentoo's QA standards and keep everything up to date, as I use many of these packages in a production environment.